ericrothdotorg/eric-slider/README.md

 <script src="eric-slider-v2.35.0.js"></script>
 ```

-Place on server (NOT include in HTML):
+Place on server (Do NOT include in HTML):

-eric-slider-animate.php
+**eric-slider-animate.php**
-→ Open it directly in browser to configure slider → It generates the config file used by the JS slider
+https://yourdomain.com/eric-slider-animate.php.
+Then open it directly in browser to configure slider → It generates the config file used by the JS slider

 ---